rhurkes/wx-shared/README.md

 # wx_shared
-Shared models and utilities for Rust-based apps working with weather data
+Shared structs and utilities for Rust-based apps working with weather data